 Are native English teachers better?

-The other issue we should address, I suppose, is the assumption that native speakers make better teachers.
+The other issue we should address, I suppose, is that big bad monster of “nativespeakerism” – basically, the assumption that native speakers make better teachers.

 Is it true?